department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/content-placement-criteria/research-conversation-guide-r1.md

 Any questions about the activity?

-### Logistics
+## Breakout for activity: 30-40 minutes

+Ok, let's get started!

 - During the activity, we will keep the zoom call open so you can ask questions as needed.
 We will not be able to answer questions about the criteria or content themselves, but we can help with the activity.
 - Everyone should be muted, and you may turn your cameras off while you work.
 We will turn ours off as well.
+- At the end of the activity, I will ask you to drop your copy of the spreadsheet into the DM with your notes and decisions, so keep add working notes to the file.
-- We will check in at 30 minutes and determine how much additional time is needed.
-We will spend no more than 40 minutes on this activity.
+- We will check in with you all in about 30 minutes to see how it is going.

 Are you all ready?

-## Breakout for activity: 30-40 minutes

-I will drop the documents you need into a DM, please download and save locally for your use.
-At the end of the activity, I will ask you to drop your copy of the spreadsheet into the DM with your results.
-We do not need the word document back.

 See you all in about 30 minutes!